 He was compelled to buy a land at Ahenema Kokoben to build a church auditorium because of increase membership and also complaints from his neighbours as the activities of the church disturbed their peace in the residential area.
 GhanaChurch.com

 He was the first to settle at Ohenema Kokobem where he put up the church auditorium, his residence and residence for people who participate in his programmes but come from far places.
 He named the place “Island City.”
 The church which currently has over twenty thousand members has branches in Accra, Cape-Coast, and Sunyani.
-There is a branch also in Germany, and according one of the pastors, one will soon be started in Canada.
+According to one of the pastors, one will soon be started in Canada.

 4. Vision and Mission